 That’s also why you should be so careful when you pick your blog topic.
 If you don’t choose something specific enough, you’re in big trouble because you won’t stand out from the hundreds of similar blogs out there.

-Take for example, Boost Blog Traffic.
+Take for example, Smart Blogger.
 The name gives a clear idea of the blog’s topic and the prominent offer at the top of the page, “A Cheat Sheet for Writing Blog Posts That Go Viral,” is consistent with that.